CarboNet: A Finite-Time Combustion-Tolerant Compartmental Network for Tropospheric Carbon Control: Related Work

 Network-control based on LQR was proposed by Jaleel and Shamma \cite{jaleel2017design}, in which each agent computes their control actions in real-time, by Duan \emph{et al.} \cite{duan2022distributed} where multi-input linear systems only need to communicate with their neighbors instead of with the whole network, and by Gao \emph{et al.} \cite{gao2021subspace} by leveraging the theory of graphons.

-The major limitation of LQRs is that the choice of the weight matrices is often based on empirical considerations and it is problem dependant.
-To aid in this endeavor, approaches for the tuning of the weight matrices were developed by Chacko \emph{et al.} \cite{chacko2024optimizing} and by Masti \emph{et al.} \cite{masti2021tuning}.
+The major limitation of LQRs is that the choice of the weighting matrices is often based on empirical considerations and is problem dependant.
+To aid in this endeavor, approaches for the tuning of the weighting matrices were developed by Chacko \emph{et al.} \cite{chacko2024optimizing} and by Masti \emph{et al.} \cite{masti2021tuning}.

 LQRs can be designed not only in the case of access to the whole state, but also in the case of partial knowledge of the state.
 Solutions to the latter situation were provided by Levine and Athans \cite{levine2003determination}, by Nersesov \emph {et al.} \cite{nersesov2004optimal}, and by Ilka and Murgovski \cite{ilka2022novel}.